Kyrmen Shylla: United Democratic Party

-Shylla was elected to the Meghalaya Legislative Assembly in 2018 from Khliehriat constituency as a candidate of the United Democratic Party.
+Shylla was elected to the Meghalaya Legislative Assembly in 2018 from the Khliehriat constituency as a candidate of the United Democratic Party.

 Positions in government

-Kyrmen Shylla is presently in charge of Revenue & Disaster Management Department, Social Welfare Department, Excise.
+Kyrmen Shylla served as Minister of Revenue & Disaster Management, Social Welfare, and Excise from 2018 to 2025.

 Personal life

 Shylla is unmarried.
-He is keen to adopt a girl child to his family which was abandoned at his residence in November 2019.
+He expressed his desire to adopt a girl into his family, who had been abandoned at his residence in November 2019.